joeccleung/open-ray-tracing-in-unity/README.md

 - Design and implement a ray-tracing framework on the Unity 3D engine.
 This framework will allow users to program various ray-tracing modules.

 - Implement a collection of the modules to demonstrate the feasibility and modularity of the framework and assess the performance of the framework.

+## Feature Backlog

+- Provides real-time ray-tracing rendering capability in both offline editing (edit-mode) and runtime (play-mode).
+- Supports at least three different replaceable and programmable ray-tracing modules.
+- Defines the interfaces between the three modules.
+- Allows custom programs to modify the rendering in runtime.
+- Support different ray generation kernels.
+- Support multiple illumination models in the same scene.
+- Support directional light sources, point light sources, and spotlight light sources.
+- Support shadow rendering by shadow rays or by shadow maps.
+- Refraction and transparency.
+- Volumetric rendering, such as light shaft and scattering.
+- Allow users to define programs for generating acceleration structures.